Astromira-B/RadmcGrid/README.md

 To run this package, you need the following:

 ### Required Software
-- **RADMC-3D**: Must be installed and accessible in your system PATH.
+- **RADMC-3D**: Latest version must be installed and accessible in your system PATH.
 [RADMC-3D Website](https://www.ita.uni-heidelberg.de/~dullemond/software/radmc-3d/)
 - **Python 3.7+**

 ### Python Packages